ecohydro/Mask_RCNN/app/README.md

 ## Using the Service

+nvidia-docker is required on the machine running the gpu enabled docker container.
+See this faq and repo for info: https://github.com/NVIDIA/nvidia-docker/wiki

 The dev image runs a jupyter notebook and sets up an image with more python libraries for testing.

 Build the docker image: